STP And Marketing Strategy

 I am usually a bit more of a fan of Wikipedia than many academics.
 (If nothing else it is a great source for what people think.
 Even if it is not always a good source for what people should think).
 That said, I don’t think it is helpful here.
 Here positioning is described as the outcome of the marketers’ actions.

 I prefer a definition that is a bit more related to the process.
 This links positioning in with segmentation and targeting as something marketers do, not the outcome they achieve.
-STP are the marketers actions, not what happens.
+STP are the marketer’s actions, not necessarily what happens as a result of the actions.

 A Picture of Research, Segmentation, Targeting, and Positioning